Welcome to Fabian Haiden

 My current research focuses on using these structures - in particular so-called derived categories and stability conditions - to gain new insights into classical problems.

-Fabian received obtained his PhD in Mathematics from the University of Vienna in 2015 under the supervision of Ludmil Katzarkov and Maxim Kontsevich.
+Fabian obtained his PhD in Mathematics from the University of Vienna in 2015 under the supervision of Ludmil Katzarkov and Maxim Kontsevich.
 He obtained his MS degree in Mathematics in 2010 from the same institution.

 Before joining SDU, Dr. Haiden held the highly prestigious Titchmarsh Research Fellowship at University of Oxford since 2019.
 After his PhD he also held the equally prestigious Benjamin Peirce Fellowship at Harvard University from 2015-2018.